On the simultanenous identification of the nonlinearity coefficient and the sound speed in the Westervelt equation: Introduction

 We refer to \cite{AcostaUhlmannZhai:2022, nonlinearity_imaging_Westervelt,nonlinearity_imaging_fracWest,nonlinearityimaging} for results related to the identification of the nonlinearity coefficient $\kappa$ alone.
 In \cite{AcostaUhlmannZhai:2022} its uniqueness from the whole Neumann-Dirichlet map (instead of the single measurement \eqref{observation}) is shown; \cite{nonlinearityimaging} provides a uniqueness and conditional stability result for the linearised problem of identifying $\kappa$ in a higher order model of nonlinear acoustics in place of the Westervelt equation.
-In \cite{nonlinearity_imaging_Westervelt,nonlinearity_imaging_fracWest} we have proven injectivity of the linearised forward operator mapping $\kappa$ to $h$ in the Westervelt equation with classical strong damping and also with some fractional damping models as relevant in ultrasonics.
-This will serve as a basis for proving local uniqueness of $\kappa$ by means of the Inverse Function Theorem.
+In \cite{nonlinearity_imaging_Westervelt,nonlinearity_imaging_fracWest} we have proven injectivity of the linearised forward operator mapping $\kappa$ to $h$ in the Westervelt equation with classical strong damping and also with some fractional damping models as relevant in ultrasonics. \anapap{ This will serve as a basis for proving local uniqueness of $\kappa$ by means of the Inverse Function Theorem. }

-Besides this, the aim of this paper is to study simultaneous identification of $\kappa$ and $c_0$ as space variable functions.
+\anapap{ Besides this, the aim of this paper is to study simultaneous identification of $\kappa$ and $c_0$ as space variable functions.
 Indeed, we will show that $\kappa(x)$ is locally unique even for unknown $c_0(x)$ in general space dimension $d\in\{1,2,3\}$ in Section~\ref{sec:uniqueness_kappa} and provide a result on simultaneous identifiability of $\kappa(x)$ and $c_0(x)$ in one space dimension based on inverse Sturm-Liouville theory in Section~\ref{sec:uniqueness_kappa_c0_1-d}.
+Moreover, }

-Moreover, injectivity of the linearised forward operator for the simultaneous recovery of $\kappa(x)$ and $c_0(x)$ in dimension $d\in\{1,2,3\}$ from measurements with two excitations is shown in Section~\ref{sec:uniqueness_kappa_c0_lin}.
+The aim of this paper is to provide results on the {\em simultaneous} recovery of $\kappa(x)$ and $c_0(x)$.
+In Section~\ref{sec:uniqueness_kappa_c0_lin} we will prove injectivity of the linearised forward operator from measurements with two excitations.
 This serves as a basis for applying a frozen Newton method and showing its convergence in Section~\ref{sec:Newton}.
-Before doing the uniqueness analysis, we provide reconstruction results in Section~\ref{sec:reconstructions}.
+Numerical reconstruction results are provided in Section~\ref{sec:reconstructions}.